nicklockwood/RequestQueue/README.md

 	@property (nonatomic, assign) NSUInteger maxConcurrentConnectionCount;

 This is the maximum number of concurrent connections.
-If more requests than this are added to the queue, they will be queued until the previous request have completed.
+If more requests than this are added to the queue, they will be queued until the previous requests have completed.
 A value of 0 means that there is no limit to the number of concurrent connections.
-A value of 1 means that only one request will be active at a time, and will ensure that requests are completed in the same order that they are added.
+A value of 1 means that only one request will be active at a time, and will ensure that requests are completed in the same order that they are added (assuming `queueMode` is `RequestQueueModeFirstInFirstOut`).
 The default value is 2.

 	@property (nonatomic, assign, getter = isSuspended) BOOL suspended;